 In 2001, Viva Cuba participated in the Missouri Department of Transportation’s Growing Together program by providing local donations to landscape the I-44/Highway19 interchange to enhance its overall appearance.

 Viva Cuba’s Mural Project, which was responsible for commissioning 12 outdoor murals on public buildings from 2001 to 2007, has created a lot of interest and beautified the Route 66 corridor.
 In 2002, Cuba was designated the “Route 66 Mural City” by the Missouri legislature.
 The murals continue to attract many tourists, as well as local people.
 With the community embracing the idea of public art, Cuba has become an “art friendly” town.

 Viva Cuba also designed the “Mural City” shield logo and the “Mural City” candy bar.
 During the annual Cuba Fest, the organization gives narrated mural tours aboard a 1904-style motorized trolley.

-Viva Cuba includes young people in the mural project by providing a mural curriculum for the schools and offering narrated walking tours for children during the summer.
+Viva Cuba includes young people in the mural project by providing a mural curriculum for the schools and offering narrated tours of the murals

 Some of the organization’s other projects have included lighting the trees along Highway 19, purchasing Viva Cuba and Route 66 banners and Christmas pole decorations and landscaping at the Crawford County R II schools and Cuba’s Industrial Park.
 Fundraisers, such as the Chair-itable Auction, Chili Cook-off and Christmas Home Tour, along with the generosity of the community, allow Viva Cuba to continue to reach its dreams and visions as to what can be done to improve the quality of life in Cuba